Nepsha1986/gift/src/content/gifts/en-us/board-game.md

 ---
-title: Board Game
+title: "Board Games"
-description: Gift them hours of fun and bonding with a captivating board game.
+description: "Our TOP Picks for Board Games That Are Perfect for a Fun Company"
 date: '2023-09-17'
 thumbnail: ../../img/gifts/board_game.webp
 category: "for-teens"